Wondertan/cv/index.md

 ## 🔧 Development preferences

 - Main languages:
-  - Rust - the language that I prefer the most.
+  - Rust - the language that I prefer to work with.
 I enjoy its features, proc macros, and memory management.
   - C/C++ - my first language from the university.
 I like its low-level stuff.
   - Golang - the language that I prefer to write asynchronous code cause goroutines are a fantastic feature.
 - Secondary languages: